davidjansta1/english-for-designers3/README.md

 But let's be positive.
 I will write about my work, school, and free time life.
 I can't say everything because it would be too long but I will at least mention one thing from each category I considered as important, lifechanging or at least interesting.

 Let's start with the first topic.
-And that:
+And thats:

 ## **School:**